"What's better than learning in a small, intimate environment, with your closest friends and the foremost Bible scholars and historians of our time?"

 A World-Class Faculty

-The NEJS major at Brandeis allows you the opportunity to study with the scholars who are, in many cases, the foremost experts in the world in their field.
+The NEJS major at Brandeis allows you the opportunity to study with the scholars who are the foremost experts in the world in their field.
 Our internationally renowned faculty has published dozens of books and hundreds of articles.

-NEJS itself represents a wide variety of areas, approaches and methodologies.
-We cover literature, philology, history, sociology, law, religious studies and gender studies.
-In addition to Ancient Near Eastern religions and Judaism, we focus on Islamic and Christian studies.
+NEJS represents a wide variety of areas, approaches and methodologies, including literature, philology, history, sociology, law, religious studies, gender studies, Ancient Near Eastern religions and Judaism, and Islamic and Christian studies.
 Students can study texts in original languages including Hebrew, Arabic, Yiddish, Judeo-Arabic, Greek, Hittite, Akkadian and Ugaritic.

 Breadth and Depth

-The wide offerings of the NEJS department are not matched by any other nondenominational institution in the United States.
+The wide offerings of the NEJS department are unmatched by other nondenominational American institutions.
 NEJS offers students unparalleled exposure to the field, including broad synthetic courses and highly specialized ones that allow students to engage at the cutting edge of the field.